fenago/ruby-programming/lab_guides/Lab_8.md

 We just covered web applications and deployment, and through some of the examples showed you how to build Ruby applications that use relational databases.
-In the next chapter, we’re going to delve deeper into databases and show you more options for handling data storage from Ruby applications.
+In the next lab, we’re going to delve deeper into databases and show you more options for handling data storage from Ruby applications.